 Ductile iron pipes are also strong and came onto the scene as an alternative to cast iron sewer pipe material.

 However, without proper coating, cast iron pipes corrode quickly.
+This is one reason you have to avoid using sulfuric acid drain cleaner on cast iron pipes.
 They are also extremely expensive and heavy to work with.

 Galvanized Steel Sewer Pipe